specsolutions/specsync-plugins/README.md

 As an example, the sample plugin finds the test results if their `className` ends with the feature name and if the `name` is exacly the scenario name.
 Other matchers often use regular expressions as well.

-## scenario-outline-as-normal-test-case-format-plugin

-_Note: This plugin is supported in SpecSync v3.3 or later_

-This plugin shows how to use SpecSync to drastically change the format of Test Cases synchronized from scenarios.

-This plugin changes the format of Test Cases synchronized from scenario outlines.
-Normally from scenario outlines SpecSync synchronizes a parametrized Test Case with the different examples as parameters, but with this plugin a "normal" (non-parametrized) Test Case is created and the values from the different examples are added as extra steps.
-This is implemented by a custom `ILocalTestCaseAnalyzer` implementation (`ScenarioOutlineAsNormalTestCaseGherkinAnalyzer`) that changes the default behavior of the built-in `GherkinLocalTestCaseAnalyzer` class.

-The plugins that override local test case analyzer require a SpecSync Enterprise license to run.
-Please [contact us](https://specsolutions.gitbook.io/specsync/contact/specsync-support) to get an evaluation license that you can use to try out this plugin.